phalcon-orphanage/docs/en/db-models-behaviors.md

 2 rows in set (0.00 sec)
 ```

-> You will need to ensure to specify the _deleted_ condition to filter your records so that you can get deleted or not deleted results back.
+> **NOTE**: You will need to ensure to specify the _deleted_ condition to filter your records so that you can get deleted or not deleted results back.
 This behavior does not support automatic filtering.
 {: .alert .alert-warning }

 ## Custom